KristjanESPERANTO/LoneWatcher/README.md

 This project is licensed under the ISC License.
 See the [LICENSE](LICENSE.md) file for details.

+## Development

+### Commands

+- `make lint` - Run the linter to check code style.

 ## To Do

+- prevent starting more than one instance (as setting)
+- ping warning only if it fails n times in a row.
+- Hardcode system information
+- Log
+  - start
+  - end
+  - switch between green and red
 - Move "statuses" handling to GUI?
 This also would allow to optimize the `clear_highlight` function.
 - Add Info button in GUI (with LICENSE, Author, Version and Repository URL)
-- Figure out how to manage scripts in python (like package.json or a make file) - ideally system independently
 - create Settings GUI - separate or in GUI
 - watch config file or read config file periodically
 - hostname specific config